sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

 ## <span id="LangPackTypes"></span><span id="langpacktypes"></span><span id="LANGPACKTYPES"></span>Language Pack Types

-The table below gives an overview of the types of language components that are available in Windows 10.
+The table below gives an overview of the types of language packs and components that are available in Windows 10.

 | Component | Sample file name | Dependencies |	Description |